ikmb/gwas-assoc/docs/usage.md

                                     Tab separated file with columnsheader "FID IID Phenotype1 Phenotype2" Entries must be "0" for FID, "FID_IID" for IID and all phenotypes must be either binary or quantitaive, don't mix!
 Missing Samples will be ignored.
 Binary traits should be specified as control=1,case=2,missing=NA.
 --additional_regenie_parameter  [OPTIONAL] Add additional parameters to step2 of regenie e.g. annotation and mask parameters
                                     for gene-based testing.
+--disable_liftover              [OPTIONAL] Will deactivate all liftover related steps to get the results in the other genome build 38 or 37.
 ```